 Before you can delete a tenant, you need to move it into maintenance mode.
-See "Placing a Tenant into Maintenance Mode (Deactivating a Tenant)" on the previous page.
+See "Placing a Tenant into Maintenance Mode (Deactivating a Tenant)" above.

 - 1. Log in to the Operations Console. - 2.
 Click Tenants.
 The system displays the Tenants workspace. - 3.
 Find the deactivated tenant that you want to delete and click Delete. - 4.
 Click OK in the confirmation dialog box.